 Strategic Foundation

-Participated in discovery sessions and expert interviews
+Facilitated discovery sessions and expert interviews with claims leadership

 Conducted exploratory research on AI trends and competitive landscape